natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Tashkent.md

 === Mobility ===
 {{Specs-Fleet-Mobility}}
 <!-- ''Write about the ship's mobility.
 Evaluate its power and manoeuvrability, rudder rerouting speed, stopping speed at full tilt, with its maximum forward and reverse speed.'' -->
-The Tashkent is one of the fastest destroyers in-game, faster than even the Cold war era ships like the [[Spokoinyy]] or the other destroyer leaders like [[Moskva]] or [[RN Attilio Regolo|Attilio Regolo]].
+The Tashkent is one of the fastest destroyers in-game, faster than even Cold War era ships like the [[Spokoinyy]].
 Compared to the previous destroyers, the Tashkent is like a bullet to an arrow.
 Taking into consideration the acceleration and mid-combat interferences, the speed can be dropped dramatically.
 However, this ship will have no problems with catching up that speed again.
 Manoeuvrability-wise, the Tashkent has much better capabilities compared to previous destroyers, especially rudder performance.

 {{NavalMobility
 |SpeedForwardStockAB = 71